Alpha Centauri

 Proxima Centauri is a small faint red dwarf (class M).
 Though not visible to the naked eye, Proxima Centauri is the closest star to the Sun at a distance of 1.30 pc, slightly closer than α Centauri AB.
 The distance between Proxima Centauri and α Centauri AB is about 13000 AU, equivalent to about 430 times the radius of Neptune's orbit.

-Proxima Centauri has two confirmed planets — Proxima b and Proxima d.
+Proxima Centauri has two confirmed planets—Proxima b and Proxima d.
 The former is an Earth-sized planet in the habitable zone (though it is unlikely to be habitable) while the latter is a sub-Earth which orbits very closely to the star.
 A possible but disputed third planet, Proxima c, is a mini-Neptune 1.5 astronomical units away.
-Rigil Kentaurus may have a Saturn-mass planet in the habitable zone, though it is not yet known with certainty to be planetary in nature.
-Toliman has no known planets.
+Rigil Kentaurus may have a Saturn-mass planet (Alpha Centauri Ab) in the habitable zone, though it is not yet known with certainty to be planetary in nature.
+Toliman has no known planets; the only candidate planet, Alpha Centauri Bb, was disproven in 2015.